 It’s Not Like You Can Just Go Out and Pick Up a New Unit

 Hydraulic pumps and accessories have long service lives.
 They may have been standard catalog items in the beginning but, today, they are obsolete.
 Retrofitting your system with different units would be costly and time-consuming.
 The best option is to breathe new life into your existing equipment.
-That means rebuilding or remanufacturing it to the original equipment manufacturer (OEM) specifications.
+That means having a hydraulic pump repair service rebuilding or remanufacturing it to the original equipment manufacturer (OEM) specifications.

 Hydraulic pump repair services can rebuild or completely remanufacture hydraulic vacuum equipment.
 No unit is too large.
 Final hydraulic pump testing at K+S Services occurs in a simulated real-world application.
 At the end of the extended test, a supervisor reviews the unit.
 If it is operating properly and conforms to OEM specifications, the repair is complete.